uchicago-cs/cmsc22000/website/hw/hw4.rst

 Use GDB to track down the source of the segfault, and to fix it.
 Provide the following information on Gradescope:

+- The full and unabridged gdb session you used to track down the segfault
 - Copy-paste the line where the segfault is happening.
 - Explain why the segfault is happening.
 - The before and after version of any lines of code you changed to